-The Toiyabe National Forest administers almost all of the Pacific Crest Trail route through the Northern High Sierra from the Yosemite National Park boundary North through Carson Pass.
+The Toiyabe National Forest administers almost all of the Pacific Crest Trail route hiking South through the whole of the Northern High Sierra from a bit North of Carson Pass until we cross over into Yosemite National Park through Dorothy Lake Pass.

-The Toiyabe National Forest administers most of the Eastern flank of the Sierra from the Eastern flank of the Carson Range wrapping around the East shore of Lake Tahoe down to its Southern limit at Highway 120.
-The Toiyabe wraps around the North and Northeastern sides of Yosemite National Park.
+The Toiyabe National Forest administers most of the Eastern flank of the Sierra from the Eastern flank of the Carson Range wrapping around the East shore of Lake Tahoe South to Highway 120.
+The Toiyabe's administration ends at the bottom of the Hoover Wilderness after wrapping around the North and Northeastern sides of Yosemite National Park in the guise of the Hoover Wilderness.

 The Toiyabe National Forest directly administers almost all of the trail that the Pacific Crest Trail backpacker will hike across between Lake Tahoe to Yosemite.
 But here's the deal: